TrDA-hab/Projects/Smart blinds/README.md

 ## 0. How to use it.
 - [More information about Shutters](https://tasmota.github.io/docs/Blinds-and-Shutters)
 - [More information on commands for Shutters](https://tasmota.github.io/docs/Commands/#shutters)
+- Now it is highly recommended to use TMC 2208 instead of А4988 (!).
-- step by step instructions coming soon!
+- step by step instructions coming soon (!).

 ## 1. MID roller blinds.
 ### NONE: